Marin Iorda: World War II

 For most of World War II (1939–1944), Iorda was charged with putting out Curentuls supplement for children, called Curentul Copiilor.
 Here, he continued to experiment with the comic-strip format, but as a writer.
-He produced the script to an adventure series with realistic drawings by Ionel Drugă, producing Romania's first comic that was not caricaturesque in style, and effectively the first Romanian graphic novel (as any previous examples were copied under syndication from American newspapers).
+He produced the script to an adventure series with realistic drawings by Ionel Drugă, Romania's first comic in a non-caricaturesque style, and effectively the first Romanian graphic novel (as any previous examples were copied under syndication from American newspapers).
 Called SOS a dispărut avionul stratosferic ("Mayday We're Missing a Stratospheric Airplane"), it had scientists from the IAR factories flying exploratory missions above the Southern Hemisphere.
 The "Silver Island", discovered by them after several mishaps, is then made into a personal possession of King Carol's.
 Iorda also contributed to army entertainment, with a series of comedy plays published in 1940 as Șezători ostășești ("Sit-downs for Soldiers").
 In mid-January 1940, another one of his radioplays, depicting events from Stephen the Great's reign, was performed on national radio by the Carlist regime's youth organization, Straja Țării.
 He was showcased at the Alhambra with another comedy, Cine-i mai prost? ("Who's Stupider?"), performed as part of the May Day festivities.

 During the episodic National Legionary State, established by the Iron Guard upon Carol's ouster, the TMVB went as "Luptă și Lumină" Theater.
 It opened its new season in November 1940 with several plays, premiering Iorda's Lada cu minuni ("A Crate of Wonders").
 Under Ion Antonescu's dictatorial regime (1941–1944), Popa endured as chairman of the TMVB, now generally known as "Muncă și Lumină", with Iorda as his main stage director.
 Together, the two men are credited as authors of a "social comedy" and "apology of honest work", called 10.000.000 ("10 Million").
 Iorda later revealed that the text was almost entirely his, but that he insisted Popa share writing credits for his quick copy editing; the play was then released with a royalty-free license, as the theater could not afford to pay them on each staging.
 10.000.000 was produced by the writers themselves, at Muncă și Lumină, during 1941–1942.